-SENSUNTEPEQUE, El Salvador — Despite an 8.3% decline in traffic-related deaths in 2025, the human toll on El Salvador’s roads remains sobering, with more than 1,000 lives lost thus far this year.
+SENSUNTEPEQUE, El Salvador — Despite an 5% decline in traffic-related deaths in 2025, the human toll on El Salvador’s roads was sobering, with more than 1,200 lives lost last year.

-This year, the San Salvador department has recorded the highest number of fatalities at 231—a slight decrease from 244 last year (-5.3%).
+Last year, the San Salvador department recorded the highest number of fatalities at 279—a slight decrease from 281 from the previous year (-0.7%).

-The observatory reports that in 2025, hit-and-run over incidents have accounted for the largest share of traffic-related fatalities in El Salvador, with 406 deaths, or 40.0% of the total.
+The observatory reports that in 2025, hit-and-run over incidents accounted for the largest share of traffic-related fatalities in El Salvador, with 499 deaths, or 40.3% of the total.

 Traffic accidents remain a significant issue in El Salvador.
-Although there has been a decrease in the number of fatalities, the overall number of accidents remains concerning.
+Although there was a decrease in the number of fatalities, the overall number of accidents remains concerning.

 In response, authorities have intensified road safety measures, focusing on removing drunk drivers, enforcing speed limits, and conducting frequent checkpoints.